 It is especially critical to attend all physician appointments for the first year after weight loss surgery.
-Individuals with gastric-bands should attend monthly appointments for the first six months and then every two months for the remainder of the year.
-Annual follow-up appointments can be made on an ‘as-needed’ basis.
-For patients who have the gastric-sleeve procedure, follow-up appointments should be scheduled at three, six, nine, and 12 months, or as recommended by the bariatric surgeon.
+Follow-up appointments should be scheduled at three, six, nine and 12 months, and once each year for at least 5 years after your surgery.
 Individuals who attend these appointments increase their chances of maintaining weight loss.

 Take the Appropriate Supplements